rndm-com/rndm-render/readme.md

 ### Methods

-Methods are prebuilt functions that take arguments passed into them from teh JSON or JavaScript objects.
+Methods are pre-built functions that take arguments passed into them from the JSON or JavaScript objects.

 **Example**